jp-yendo/redmine_ldap_push/README.md

-redmine_ldap_push
+Redmine LDAP Push
 =================

-This Redmine plugin propagates users' information and their memberships to groups and projects, to a LDAP server.
+The plugin tracks changes affecting users, groups or projects and propagates it simultaneously to a Ldap server.
+This « enslaved » Ldap server can thus be used for authentication purpose (auth. centralization, SSO) while managing the user's roles and project memberships with Redmine.